This article was updated on October 13th, 2023

 These changes are benign and will not be raised, scaly, or itchy.
 The most common place to see this is trunk of the dog.

-Two conditions worth noting are cyclical flank alopecia and alopecia X. You can read about these conditions (with more pictures) in this article: Cyclical Flank Alopecia and Alopecia X.
+If you suspect (or know) that your dog is dealing with hormone changes, there are two conditions worth noting: cyclical flank alopecia and alopecia X. You can read about these conditions and see more pictures in this article: Cyclical Flank Alopecia and Alopecia X.

 10. Other conditions leading to skin irritation and itching